 Look for the cause of the behavior, including major changes and losses:

-Watch for signs of pain or illness and seek medical care
+May include undiagnosed physical illness such as constipation, urinary tract infections, dehydration, etc. Watch for signs of pain or illness and seek medical care.

 Ask the doctor to change the dosage or switch to another medication

 Is it related to a physical illness or does the food does not taste good?
 Make sure dentures are properly fitted.
 If cooking is a problem, check with the Area Agency on Aging about congregate meals in senior centers or home-delivered meals through Meals on Wheels.

 Is it too cold, hot, bright, loud, etc?
 Adjust the temperature, dim lights, close blinds, turn volume down.